 A. Enter the amount of gross income.
-If you file Schedule F (Form 1040), this amount would generally be the amount on line 9 of Schedule F. If you are an employee, your gross income is your wages related to the business use of your home B. Enter any gain derived from the business use of your home and shown on Form 8949 (and included on Schedule D) or Form 4797 D. Business expenses not from business use of the home E. Enter the loss (as a positive number) shown on Form 8949 (and included on Schedule D) or Form 4797 that are allocable to the business, but not allocable to the use of the home F. Add lines D and E G. Gross income limitation.
+If you file Schedule F (Form 1040 or 1040-SR), this amount generally would be the amount on line 9 of Schedule F B. Enter any gain derived from the business use of your home and shown on Form 8949 (and included on Schedule D) or Form 4797 C. Add lines A and B D. Business expenses not from business use of the home E. Enter the total amount of any losses (as a positive number) shown on Form 8949 (and included on Schedule D) or Form 4797 that are allocable to the business, but not allocable to the business use of the home F. Add lines D and E G. Gross income limitation.
 Subtract line F from line C. Enter the result here and on line 1

 If some of the income is from a place of business other than your home, you must first determine the part of your gross income from the business use of your home.
-In making this determination, consider the amount of time you spend at each location as well as other facts.
-After determining the part of your gross income from the business use of your home, subtract from that amount the total expenses and any losses that are allocable to the business in which you use your home but that are not allocable to the use of the home.
+In making this determination, consider the amount of time you spent at each location as well as other facts.
+After determining the part of your gross income from the business use of your home, subtract from that amount the total expenses and any losses that are allocable to the business in which you use your home but that are not allocable to the business use of the home.

 Only include on line A the gross income from the business that is related to the business use of your home.
-Only include on line D and line E the deductible business expenses and losses that are related to the business activity in the home, but not related to the use of the home itself.
+Only include on line D and line E the deductible business expenses and losses that are related to the business activity in the home, but not related to the business use of the home itself.